DonahueA/classScheduler/README.md

 # classScheduler

 With this python script you can easily determine your schedule for any semester.
-Classes schedules are scraped from the web then used to create a schedule.
+Classes schedules are scraped from the web then used to create schedules.

 This was a small project I developed for personal use.